pulzze/autoflow-documentation/docs/ids/action-datetime-datetime-add-to-now/tooltip.md

-Adds a specified amount of time to Now.
+Generates an ISO 8601 datetime by adding an amount of time to the current datetime